ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

-The next day was warm and summery, and Feyerabend decided to go to the nearby outdoor swimming park.
-She sat on a towel in the bristly green grass, reading a book that had nothing to do with work.
+The next day was warm and summery, and Feyerabend decided to go to a nearby outdoor swimming park.
+She sat on a towel in the bristly green grass, reading a novel she had bought in the airport.

-Feyerabend watched families grilling and jumping in the pool, and thought about meeting people at the lab on Monday.
+Feyerabend watched families grilling and jumping in the pool, and thought ahead to meeting people at the lab on Monday.
 It probably wouldn't be particularly
 uncomfortable: Feyerabend was used to meeting colleagues from the Internet, and there would be a lot to talk about.
 In Feyerabend's experience, most people were not surprised that she was trans: they could tell from the picture on her